About Robin Fuchs-Young

-Robin Fuchs-Young, PhD, is the professor in the Department of Molecular and Cellular Medicine and Institute for Biosciences and Technology at the Texas A&M College of Medicine.
+Robin Fuchs-Young, PhD, is a professor in the Department of Molecular and Cellular Medicine and Institute for Biosciences and Technology at the Texas A&M College of Medicine.

 Her research studies the basic mechanisms of breast carcinogenesis, including the interaction (cross-talk) between the estrogen receptor alpha (ERa), IGF-1 and p53 signaling cascades.
 Her lab also utilizes a variety of unique in vivo and in vitro models.
 An underlying theme of her research is the discovery of bio-physiological determinants of disparities in breast cancer incidence and outcome.